 - 1 long English cucumber, thinly sliced for serving

 - 3 tomatoes, thinly sliced for serving

 - 1 garlic clove large

-- 1/4 tsp salt
+- 1 tsp salt

 Store: Refrigerate in an airtight container for up to 5 days or freeze leftovers for up to 3 months.

 Recipes and images are a copyright of ifoodreal.com.
-It is against the law to republish recipes anywhere including social media, print and all world wide web.
-Nutritional info is provided for informational purposes only and to the best knowledge.
+It is against the law to republish recipes without permission.
+Nutritional info is approximate.